-The Vibration Analysis Cat II in October is a four day course, with an additional day for review and the exam, and is intended for people who have mastered the basics, but who need to be able to take good data (and decide how the data collector should be set up); analyse a range of fault conditions; and understand balancing and alignment.
+The Vibration Analysis Cat II in October is a 5 day course, including a day for review and the exam, and is intended for people who have mastered the basics, but who need to be able to take good data (and decide how the data collector should be set up); analyse a range of fault conditions; and understand balancing and alignment.

 The course exceeds the ISO 18436-2 Category II standard and meets the ASNT Level II Recommended Practice.
 The certification exam can be taken after the course.

 Public – course details below

 Onsite – Request details for onsite training at your premises or choice of location